What is a glioma?

 Do I need radiotherapy and chemotherapy?

-Gliomas, even low grade ones, often require multi-modal treatment and it is likely that you will be reviewed by one of our neuro-oncologists.
+Gliomas can require multi-modal treatment and it is likely that you will be reviewed by one of our Neuro-oncologists.

-Oncology treatment may be with radiotherapy, chemotherapy tablets or both.
+Oncology treatments after surgery include radiotherapy, chemotherapy tablets or a combination of both.

-Throughout your treatment you will have a named specialist nurse, be given written information and have plenty of opportunity to discuss your treatment in detail with your surgeon or oncologist.
+Throughout your treatment you will have a named specialist nurse, be given written information and have plenty of opportunity to discuss your treatment in detail with your surgeon and oncologist.